Cofa12/LangDocs/README.md

     - and post page to post a photo and a card .

 - Logs
-    - Using bootstrap for buliding the layouts
+    - Using bootstrap for buliding the layouts .
-    - [ migrations - ]
+    - [ migrations - ] .
+    - Using the notifable class to send confrimation's notications to the users .
+    - Using the OAuth open standard for access delegation to access the info of users in other application to sign up.
+    -